kholobtseva/kholobtseva/README.md

 # Hi there 👋
-_I have 15 years of experience in IT.
-(7 years as a system administrator and 8 years as a systems analyst).<br>
+_I have 16 years of experience in IT.
+(7 years as a system administrator and 8 years as a systems analyst and analyst).<br>
 Currently, I work as an analyst in the data preparation and processing department at a stock exchange._
 --- --- ---
 ## Key skills: